vmbbz/betmirror/docs/SCALABLE_ARCHITECTURE_PLAN.md

 # 🏛️ Scalable Trading Architecture Plan

-**Objective:** Upgrade the Bet Mirror backend to support multiple prediction markets (Polymarket, Kalshi, PredictBase) while maintaining robust authentication.
+**Objective:** Upgrade the Bet Mirror backend to support multiple prediction markets (Polymarket, Kalshi, PredictBase) while maintaining robust authentication and high-performance execution.

 ## 1. The Core Problem (RESOLVED)
 The previous architecture used simple EOAs which required users to manage GAS (MATIC) and limited our ability to perform advanced operations.